Back

 Dependency Injection is a design pattern where objects or modules do not create their own dependencies.
 Instead, dependencies are “injected” from the outside, often through a constructor or function parameters.

+Thanks to dependency injection, functions or classes can a dependenciy without knowing how it's instantiated or configured.
 In this guide, we will see how to implement this pattern with Vue 3.
 We will explain how this helps decouple logic to improve code maintainability and testability.

 The IoC container